topherCantrell/computerarcheology/content/README.md

 Check out the sound-board disassemblies of [Moon Patrol](Arcade/MoonPatrol) and [Time Pilot](Arcade/TimePilot) and [Frogger](Arcade/Frogger).

-The running base line in Moon Patrol is a nugget in itself.
+The running base line in Moon Patrol is a treasure in itself.
 You can see the beginnings of Domain Specific Languages in these boards that define their own sound-script languages.

 ## Adventures in Text